-Use the Payload Only Option in the Packet Analysis Panel of a Network Session
+Use the Payload Only Option in the Packet Panel of a Network Session

 - With the Display Payloads Only option off, the number of packets, packet header, packet footer, and payload are displayed.

 - With the Display Payloads Only option on, no packet header and footer bytes are displayed.
 Only the packet content of 16 hexadecimal bytes per line and the corresponding ASCII per line is displayed.

-- In the Event Analysis view, go to the Packet Analysis panel of a network session.
+- In the Events view, go to the Packet panel of a network session.

 By default the session is reconstructed with the packet header, footer, and payload displayed.

 - To change the view to show only the payload for each packet, click the Display Payloads Only toggle switch.

-The view changes to that only the payload is visible and contiguous same-side packets are concatenated together to make the payload more readable and understandable.
+The view changes so that only the payload is visible and contiguous same-side packets are concatenated together to make the payload more readable and understandable.

 View Highlighted Bytes in the Packet Tab

-When you first open a reconstruction in the Packet Analysis panel, the significant header bytes in each packet are highlighted in blue, and the payload bytes are distinguished using shading to help you understand the contents of the packet.
-This figure shows the default Packet Analysis with highlighting and byte shading.
+When you first open a reconstruction in the Packet panel, the significant header bytes in each packet are highlighted in blue, and the payload bytes are distinguished using shading to help you understand the contents of the packet.
+This figure shows the default Packet with highlighting and byte shading.

 The Shade Bytes option adds shading to identify the different hexadecimal bytes (00 to FF) using degrees of highlighting.
 Bytes near the lower range are more transparent, and bytes near 255 are more opaque.
 Both hexadecimal and ASCII bytes are shaded.
 This is an example of the shading applied to each hexadecimal byte.

 The Shade Bytes switch controls the shading of bytes.
 When you set Shade Bytes on or off, your setting persists until you change it or refresh the browser.

-Highlight Common File Types in the Packet Analysis Panel
+Highlight Common File Types in the Packet Panel